toumorokoshi/transmute-core/docs/index.rst

-.. web-transmute documentation master file, created by sphinx-quickstart on Fri Apr 15 00:25:27 2016.
+.. transmute-core documentation master file, created by sphinx-quickstart on Fri Apr 15 00:25:27 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-web-transmute
+transmute-core
 =============

-web-transmute is a core library to create "transmute" toolboxes for web frameworks.
+transmute-core is a library designed to help create "transmute" toolboxes for web frameworks.
 A transmute toolbox provides the following:

 * generation of http handlers by reading function signatures.